dhardestylewis/TACC-Stampede2-Pegasus-GeoFlood/README.md

-# TACC Stampede2 Pegasus Example
+# TACC Stampede2 Pegasus for GeoFlood

 This is a comprehensive example of the GeoFlood workflow using the Pegasus workflow management system (WMS) for running on a login node on TACC's Stampede2 supercomputer.
 It is using a local HTCondor install for workflow/job management and Glite to transform HTCondor jobs into SLURM jobs.
 An overview of such a setup can be found in the [Pegasus Glite Documentation](https://pegasus.isi.edu/documentation/glite.php).